hse-electronics/hse-streaming-source/README.md

-# hse Streaming Source
+# Grafana hse Streaming Source

-This is a simple streaming datasource using WebSockets.
+This is a simple streaming datasource for Grafana using WebSockets.
 It is adaptive: The first packet (as JSON) received via WebSocket will set the structure of the metrcis sent to Grafana.

 ![Test Dashboard](doc/test-dashboard.gif)